 Istat also participates in European Research and Development projects, which are increasing in number under the drive of European unity, in the belief that the intellectual aptitudes of European researchers honed in different environmental, cultural and institutional contexts constitute a wealth of great potential that can be exploited as a common asset.

-In 15 years of statistical cooperation activities, Istat has collaborated with countries belonging to almost all geographical areas of the world: Europe, Asia, Africa and South America.
+Since It started the statistical cooperation activities, Istat has collaborated with countries belonging to almost all geographical areas of the world: Europe, Asia, Africa and South America.